zubkov-andrei/pg_profile/README.md

 # pg_profile
 This extension for PostgreSQL helps you to find out most resource intensive activities in your PostgreSQL database.
-This extension is in beta-testing state.
 ## Concepts
 This extension is based on standard statistics views of PostgreSQL.
 It is written in pl/pgsql and doesn't need any external libraries or software, but PostgreSQL database itself, and a cron-like tool performing periodic tasks.
 Initially developed and tested on PostgreSQL 9.6, but may work in previous versions too (not tested).
+Extension is compatible with PostgreSQL 10.

 Some sort of historic repository will be created in your database by this extension.
 This repository will hold statistics "snapshots" for your database, just as Oracle AWR do.
 Snapshot is taken by calling _snapshot()_ function.
 PostgreSQL doesn't have any job-like engine, so you'll need to use cron.

 Periodic snapshots can help you finding most resource intensive statements in the past.
 Suppose, you were reported performance degradation several hours ago.
 No problem, you can build a report between several snapshots to see load profile of your database between snapshots.
 It's worse using some monitoring tool such a Zabbix to know exact time when performance issues was happening.
-There is several tools to send PostgreSQL stats into Zabbix, but I'm using my own tool, written in Java - it collects for me statistics from many Oracle and Postgres servers and sends data to Zabbix.

 Of course, you can make an explicit snapshot before running any batch processing, and after it will end.